neonevm/neon-evm.docs/docs/developing/deploy_facilities/using_truffle.md

 const provider = new Web3.providers.HttpProvider("https://devnet.neonevm.org");

-const privateKey = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"; // Specify your private key here
+const privateKey = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx"; // Specify your private key here (the corresponding wallet must have a non-zero balance of NEON tokens in order to pay for gas fees.
+Devnet NEON tokens can be obtained for free at https://neonfaucet.org/)

 module.exports = {
   networks: {